Sarahbjik/sarahbjik.github.io/index.md

 ## Welcome to my Portfolio Page

-The page contains a compilation of some of the projects I have been working on.
+The page contains a compilation of the projects I have been working on.

 #